-I hope that each of you had a wonderful Holiday Season and were able to spend some time together with those that you love.
-As we begin our second semester, I wanted to touch base on our Lock-Out and Lock-Down Protocol that we take here at Harrison.
+I wanted to touch base on our Lock-Out and Lock-Down Protocol that we take here at Harrison.

 When we receive word or go into in a Lock-Out situation, our primary responsibility is to make sure that our students and staff are safe and inside of our building.
 The regular transitioning that occurs throughout our day will continue during a Lock-Out situation.
 The major difference will be that we will not be letting anyone in or out of our building during this time.
 Please know that during this time we are accounting for all students and staff in the building and information that we receive can be very limited.
 After a Lock-Out situation is over, we will use our school messenger system, school website, and/or will be sending information home regarding why the Lock-Out took place.
 Most questions regarding these situations will be forwarded to Central Office who will be able to answer questions for parents.